Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 ## Configure

-In all traceability agents the metric audit log is turned on by default it is used to track all metric events that the agent has generated and the status of that event as known to the agent.
+In all traceability agents, the metric audit log is turned on by default it is used to track all metric events that the agent has generated and the status of that event as known to the agent.
 The following tables lists the environment variables available to configure the metric audit logs.

 | Environment Variable            | Description                                                                         |
 | ------------------------------- | ----------------------------------------------------------------------------------- |